 (Offered as ARHA 441 and FAMS 441) Intended for advanced film/video production students, this course will explore creative documentary practice through readings, weekly screenings and production assignments.
 Each student will complete a series of projects working both as a single maker and in collaboration with other members of the class.
 Topics may include: shooting the interview; scripting, performance and reenactment; history and narrativity; place and space; ethnography and the “embedded” filmmaker.
 We will also host visiting filmmakers and, where possible, visit a cultural institution which supports and screens cutting-edge documentary work.

 The course will be taught annually but will focus on a set of revolving themes and issues that inform contemporary documentary filmmaking and the critical discourse that surrounds it.
-The theme for fall 2016 will be “Places and Spaces.”
+The theme for fall 2016 was “Places and Spaces.”
 One 3-hour class (some of which will include field shooting and research trips) and one evening screening each week.

 (Offered as ARHA 452, EUST 452, and SWAG 452) Shortly after the Franco-Prussian War--when there were more bloody corpses in the streets of Paris than at the height of the French Revolution--Monet and some others invented Impressionism.
 Rather than grab horror by the throat, as Goya and Picasso did in Spain, they created an earthly paradise.
 To this end, some ecstatically immersed themselves in nature; others tapped the gas-lit pleasures of the demi-monde.